 Perhaps the most important national park in Madagascar, Analamazaotra is home to the largest lemur in the world, the Indri.
 Entirely endemic and unable to exist in captivity, this vegetarian lemur resembles a panda.
 It has no tail, walks on two legs, and can reach a height of more than three feet.
 It is sometimes described as looking like a four-year-old in a panda suit.
 The Indri is monogamous and when one partner dies, the other will continue mourning for its spouse for the rest of its life.
 The Indri is found only in this park and today there are only about thirty families in existence.
 This afternoon we travel to the Perinet Reserve where we visit Lemur Island.
 Here we have the opportunity to interact with the five species of semi-tame lemurs that live here.

-Today we travel back to Antananarivo and transfer to the airport for our flight to Mauritius.
+Today we travel back to Antananarivo and visit the curio market.
+After lunch we transfer to the airport for our flight to Mauritius.

 Depart Antananarivo Air Mauritius MK 289, 16.50